American Sign Language literature: Common themes

 Another common theme in Deaf literature and culture is the idea of the community "coming into the light", which is related to the closeness Deaf community members feel when they are together due to a shared means of communication.
 A production by the National Theatre of the Deaf, My Third Eye, plays with the theme of light.
 In one scene, after a helicopter rescues a person from a violent storm at sea, the sun rises over the water, which is depicted by Deaf performers use their hands to depict shining rays of sun.
 The gathering of the Deaf community creates hope, and therefore light.
 Another common theme of ASL Literature touched on in My Third Eye is the "two-world condition", which deals with the position of the Deaf minority culture existing within the hearing majority culture of society.
 One of the characters recounts his experience of arriving at a residential Deaf institute, which was an unfamiliar environment, and being left there by his mother for the first time.
-Over time, he beings to realize that the people of the majority culture have a different view of reality and a different way of living than the minority culture within the institute.
+Over time, he begins to realize that the people of the majority culture have a different view of reality and a different way of living than the minority culture within the institute.

 Another traditional story commonly told in the Deaf community, Eyeth, reverses this two-world condition so that Deaf culture is the majority and hearing culture is the minority.
 In the version retold by Sam Supalla, a young Deaf boy does not want to return home to his hearing family for the weekend.
 A teacher tells him about a planet known as Eyeth, where everyone communicates through sign language.
 When the child becomes an adult, he moves to Eyeth and becomes a Deaf teacher to hearing children.
 One day, a student is upset because she does not want to return home to her Deaf family for the weekend, so he comforts her by telling her of the planet Earth, where the majority of people can hear and communicate by speaking.
 The story plays both on the importance of identifying with a common culture, and by playing on the puns "ear-th" and "eye-th" for the majority hearing and majority signing planets respectively.
 This traditional tale is also told in a play written by Aaron Kelestone at NTID, called TALES from the Deaf Side.